Nanny Tax Forms and Procedures: What Are They All About?

-There are few conversation topics that make parents more squeamish than nanny taxes.
-Case in point: We couldn't find any moms willing to go on the record about how they handle their nannies' income.
+Many parents understandably get squeamish over the topic of nanny taxes.
 The truth is, whether it's because taxes seem too confusing or expensive, there are a lot of families paying nannies "under the table," which is illegal.

 But are the weekly savings and lack of paperwork worth the risk?
-"The IRS is very clear; if you have a household employee, you must withhold and pay employment taxes," says Stephanie Breedlove, VP of Care.com HomePay.
+"The IRS is very clear; if you have a household employee, you must withhold and pay employment taxes," says Tom Breedlove, Sr. Director of Care.com HomePay.

-If you pay a caregiver more than $1,900 per year, you have to pay taxes.
+If you pay a caregiver $2,100 or more per year, you have to pay taxes.
 Not only is it illegal if you don't (more on that in a minute), but it may also do your nanny a huge disservice -- setting her up for a future without retirement benefits and leaving her to apply for a mortgage or a car loan without proof of income.

 Your nanny is probably the only person who spends more time with your child than you do -- are you comfortable knowing that you're both skirting the law?
 "I've had clients tell me they pay taxes simply because in their profession, customers expect them to do things the right way.
 They're not considered trustworthy if they do the opposite in their personal lives" says Breedlove.